 As an honors student, you will work closely with honors faculty from across campus and receive an extraordinary amount of guidance and mentoring.
 Honors instructors are selected on the basis of their success as teachers and their distinction as scholars.
 Experts in their respective fields, they are passionate about their subject matter and deeply committed to their students.
 The honors faculty performs the roles of mentors, collaborators, and intellectual “coaches.”

-More than just a set of classes, the Honors Program at Drury University is a community.
-The Honors Student Associations hosts regular dinners, plans a fall day trip, organizes outings to cultural events, and sponsors a Spring banquet.
-Freshmen can join the honors living, learning community in which honors students live and learn together in Sunderland Hall.
-Juniors and seniors are encouraged and supported in their efforts to present their research and creative projects at academic conferences and other off-campus events.
+More than just a set of classes or an academic program the Honors Program at Drury University will be your community.
+You will be a part of the the Honors Student Association, which hosts regular dinners, plans a fall day trip, organizes outings to cultural events, and sponsors a Spring banquet.
+You can join the honors living, learning community in which honors students live and learn together in Sunderland Hall.
+As a juniors and senior, you will be encouraged and supported in their efforts to present your research or creative projects at academic conferences and other off-campus events.